Find plants native to your ecoregion:

 - Providing oxygen – through the process of photosynthesis, vegetation takes in CO2 and releases oxygen.

-- Controlling erosion – plants reduce the intensity of rainfall hitting the ground, increase the absorption of water into the soil and help hold soil together.
+- Erosion control – plants reduce the intensity of rainfall hitting the ground, increase the absorption of water into the soil and help hold soil together.

 - Providing habitat – vegetation provides refuge, breeding and nursery habitat for wildlife above and below the ground.